kubernetes/ingress-nginx/docs/faq/gce.md

 Currently health checks are not exposed through the Ingress resource, they're handled at the node level by Kubernetes daemons (kube-proxy and the kubelet).
-However the GCE HTTP lb still requires a HTTP health check to measure node health.
+However the GCE L7 lb still requires a HTTP(S) health check to measure node health.
 By default, this health check points at `/` on the nodePort associated with a given backend.
-Note that the purpose of this health check is NOT to determine when endpoint pods are overloaded, but rather, to detect when a given node is incapable of proxying requests for the Service:nodePort alltogether.
+Note that the purpose of this health check is NOT to determine when endpoint pods are overloaded, but rather, to detect when a given node is incapable of proxying requests for the Service:nodePort altogether.
 Overloaded endpoints are removed from the working set of a Service via readiness probes conducted by the kubelet.

 If `/` doesn't work for your application, you can have the Ingress controller